gumaerc-testorg/21w.758-spring-2013/content/pages/instructor-insights/selecting-and-approaching-books.md

 Practical Considerations
 ------------------------

 I wanted books that were older in the canon of each genre.
 I didn't want more contemporary works that students may have already read because I wanted them to gain a sense of the depth of history, of field.
 I assume that all students love their genre, and that they've read deeply in it.
 There was one student I'd had in class before, and I knew she was a fantasy writer and had read just about every fantasy thing there was.
 From experience, I know students who take this course generally have read a lot of science fiction.
 I didn't have any mystery readers this time, which was a surprise; I was hoping to have one or two of them.
 I wanted them to read older pieces that were really well-written.
 I wanted them to be seeing good language and good literature.
 All of the fiction I chose is really good literature and would stand up in any survey of English-language literature.
-Dorothy Sayers, for example, shows up in many 20th\-century or British literature courses.
+Dorothy Sayers, for example, shows up in many 20{{< sup "th" >}}\-century or British literature courses.

 Knowing the timing of the semester and what the students' workload is like, I have to select readings that are short enough so the students can manage.
 That does impose some limits, especially in fantasy and science fiction.
 There were some wonderful books I considered that I couldn't use because I just couldn't go over 100,000 words.
 It's too unwieldy, even though I think the students would have loved them.